chriswells0/node-typescript-template/README.md

 [![Dev Dependencies Status][dev-dependencies-image]][dev-dependencies-url]
 [![Commitizen Friendly][commitizen-image]][commitizen-url]

-A complete NodeJS project template using TypeScript and following general best practices.
+A complete Node.js project template using TypeScript and following general best practices.
 It allows you to skip the tedious details for the following:

 * Adding and configuring TypeScript support.
 * Enabling TypeScript linting.